 The prospect’s business is the hero of the story, but your hero needs that one special product feature to be victorious.

-Step three: Demo your feature like a pro
+Step three: demo your product feature like a pro

 Your prospects are likely expecting a complete product tour.
 Set their expectations early by explaining that your SaaS product has a lot of functionality, but their demo is customized to show how it specifically meets their needs.